Rates:

 13. Are Credit Cards widely accepted?

-Most Islands do have ATM machines, and most shops accept debit/credit cards.
+Most places do have ATM machines, and most shops accept debit/credit cards.
 But it’s advisable to bring some cash along for the taxies or other expenses that you might have along the way.
 In the Caribbean the same applies for all the Virgin Islands and in the BVI’s you may not find many ATM machines as in the US Virgin Islands.
 In the Windward Islands you find yourself sometimes confronted with currencies like: the EURO or the East Caribbean Dollar, but the good old US Dollar (green backs) are widely accepted in shops, bars and restaurants.

 14. What do I need to pack for my Yacht Charter Vacation?